DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_01__row_counts.md

 <a id="t003" class="anchor" href="#t003" aria-hidden="true"> </a>
 ### T003 - "Relative" Row Count
 Verify relative row counts between tables or views.
-For example, to verify that table countries has at least 5 times the number of rows as table regions:
+The example below verifies that table countries has at least 5 times the number of rows as table regions.
+The inner query returns one row with two columns: (a) count of contries, and (b) count of regions.
+The outer query can then apply the business logic of comparing the counts and returning a Pass or Fail.
 ```sql
 SELECT CASE WHEN countries_count < 5 * regions_count THEN 'FAIL' ELSE 'P' END AS status
 FROM (